elkebir-group/CORSID-viz/README.md

 Click [here](https://elkebir-group.github.io/CORSID-viz/) to check the website of 468 genomes stored in [CORSID-data](https://github.com/elkebir-group/CORSID-data).
 CORSID-viz is dockerized in [CORSID-conainer](https://github.com/elkebir-group/CORSID-container)

+Instructions on how to use this website is documented in <https://github.com/elkebir-group/CORSID-viz/wiki/How-To-Use>.

 ## Project setup
 ```
 npm install